3 Ways to Motivate Employees and Make them Stay! Pick your Style

 These managers tend to blame your employees in most situations, without questioning the existing systems, policies, or lack of training; which could be the real cause of failures.

-What does Theory Y say?
+What does Theory Y motivation say?

 An office with sleep pods, the latest PlayStation consoles, work-from home options, informal dress code and office happy hours – sounds like an employee dream?
 This office culture is typical of a Theory Y system of employee motivation.